 Although there are several types of crowns, porcelain (tooth colored crown) are the most popular.
-They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
-Porcelain crowns are made to match the shape, size, and color or your teeth giving you a natural, long-lasting beautiful smile.
+They are highly durable and will last many yearS; however, as with most dental restorations, they may eventually need to be replaced.
+Porcelain crowns are made to match the shape, size and color or your teeth giving you a natural, long-lasting and beautiful smile.

 REASONS FOR CROWNS: